maz365usergroup/maz365usergroup.github.io/README.md

 **Speaker bios:** <a rel="noreferrer noopener" href="https://sessionize.com/api/v2/c8xd84bp/view/SpeakerWall" target="_blank">https://sessionize.com/api/v2/c8xd84bp/view/SpeakerWall</a>

-## Upcoming Sessions
+## Upcoming Sessions - TO BE DETERMINED - Meetings for this group have been paused, we will be back soon.

-**NEXT MEETING April 7, 2021** at 12 PM US Eastern Time (UTC -4) - "Data in Azure" with Matt Bradley <a href="https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events" target="_blank">https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events.
+**NEXT MEETING TO BE DETERMINED** at 12 PM US Eastern Time (UTC -4) - "Data in Azure" with Matt Bradley <a href="https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events" target="_blank">https://www.meetup.com/MW-Azure-and-M365-User-Group-Meetup/events.

-**April 21, 2021** at 12:00 PM US Eastern Time (UTC -5)- "Data Modeling and Partitioning in Azure Cosmos DB" with Leonard (Lenni) Lobel.
+**TBD** at 12:00 PM US Eastern Time (UTC -5)- "Data Modeling and Partitioning in Azure Cosmos DB" with Leonard (Lenni) Lobel.

-**May 5, 2021** at 12 PM US Eastern Time (UTC -5) - "How GitHub can help in planning, building, and deploying a Podcast/Blog site" with Chris Reddington
+**TBD** at 12 PM US Eastern Time (UTC -5) - "How GitHub can help in planning, building, and deploying a Podcast/Blog site" with Chris Reddington

-**May 26, 2021** at 12 PM US Eastern Time (UTC -5) - "Do You Know How to YAML?
+**TBD** at 12 PM US Eastern Time (UTC -5) - "Do You Know How to YAML?
 How to best leverage YAML Pipelines for Azure Deployments and Releases" with John Folberth

-**June 9, 2021** at 12 PM US Eastern Time (UTC -5) - "Endpoint Manager and Autopilot" with Shabaz Darr
+**TBD** at 12 PM US Eastern Time (UTC -5) - "Endpoint Manager and Autopilot" with Shabaz Darr

 ## Past Sessions